Correlated stability conjecture for AdS black holes in higher dimensional Ricci cubic gravity: Abstract

 \section{Abstract}

-We investigate the stability analysis of AdS black holes in the higher dimensional sixth-order gravity.
-This gravity is composed of Ricci cubic gravity and Lee-Wick term.
-It indicates that the Ricci tensor perturbations exhibit unstable modes for small AdS black holes in Ricci cubic gravity by solving the Lichnerowicz-type linearized equation.
-We show that the correlated stability conjecture holds for the AdS black hole by computing all thermodynamic quantities in Ricci cubic gravity.
-Furthermore, we find a newly non-AdS black hole in Ricci cubic gravity by making use of a static eigenfunction of the Lichnerowicz operator.
+We investigate the correlated stability conjecture for AdS black holes obtained from the higher dimensional Ricci cubic gravity.
+It shows that the Ricci tensor perturbations exhibit unstable modes for small AdS black holes when solving Lichnerowicz equation, leading to Gregory-Laflamme instability.
+On the other hand, we find that a small black hole is thermodynamically unstable by showing the negative heat capacity.
+This suggests that the correlated stability conjecture holds for AdS black holes in Ricci cubic gravity.
+Furthermore, we find a newly non-AdS black hole by solving static Lichnerowicz equations, confirming the threshold mass for Gregory-Laflamme instability.

 {\arabic{footnote}}